Magnitus-/ExpressUser/README.md

 Session Synchronization
 =======================

+For those using session functionality provided by express-user:

 For a smooth seemless functionality to users, sessions and user accounts they point to need to be in sync, such that when accounts are updated or deleted, this is reflected in sessions pointing to it.

 The implemented solution right now is the ExpressUser.SessionRoute route, which should be placed after session initialization, but before any logic that uses sessions.